 1. Grey Spinel – we are head-over-heels for grey spinel.
 This sophisticated, mysterious beauty is captivating the alternative engagement ring market.
 Grey spinel comes in a range of different tones from silvery lilac-grey to deep warm charcoal and compliments all skin tones.
 It looks amazing set in rose gold which picks up on the warm tones or in white gold which enhances the cool violet tones.
 Choose either black or white diamonds to be set into the band or a combination of both if you are adventurous.
 Spinel is mostly more affordable than sapphire even though it’s a rarer stone.
 Like sapphire, it’s hard and durable enough for ring settings and can be worn every day.
 We have combined the winning combination of grey spinel, black diamonds and 18k rose gold in our bespoke engagement ring.

 4. Indicolite Tourmaline – tourmaline has dramatically increased in popularity in recently times and it’s not surprising as this family of gemstones truly is the rainbow family.
 The array of colours available is astonishing and indicolite, with its intense teal tones, is highly prized.
 Mostly these rare gems come in small sizes of around 1 carat, however occasionally a big beauty surfaces such as the majestic indicolite set into our Atlantic ring that weighs in at an impressive 6.67 carats!
-Set in 18ct rose gold with diamonds, this ring is the epitome of elegance.
+Set in 18ct white gold with diamonds, this ring is the epitome of elegance.

 7. Mookaite Jasper – Ornamental gems are all the rage in Europe.
 The ornamentals are interesting as they are opaque to translucent and have unique patterns and sheens that transparent gems don’t have.
 We have used the desert colours and undulating pattern of Australian Mookaite jasper to create our Dawn earrings in silver with gold vermeil and champagne diamonds.
 These spectacular earrings would make the perfect gift from Australia as an alternative to precious opal.